Ranger-4297/weewoobot/README.md

 $ npm install
 ```
 Then.
 If there are severity issues.
 Run the following commands;
+To get the outdated packages use:
 ```node
 $ npm outdated
 ```
+To update the package to latest run:
 ```node
 $ npm i packagename@latest
 ```
+Repeat!

 You have to create a `config.json` file in order to run the bot (you can use the example file provided as a base).
 Your file should look something like this:
 ```
 {